UDR Shareholder/Stockholder Letter Transcript:

 are out of our control.

-the intent of pushing rent growth as the peak leasing season unfolds.
-Also in our favor are several underlying
+the year, with the intent of driving rental rate growth as supply pressures abate and the peak leasing season unfolds.

 1)